baranusluel/sentiment-cnn/index.md

 TODO: What pre-processing we perform, what is word2vec (with visualization)

+TODO: Describe training/validation/test data split

 ### Methods

 The input data consists of labelled plaintext movie reviews from multiple movie review aggregators such as IMDB and Rotten Tomatoes.
 We use a word embedding tool such as word2vec to map the plaintext words contained in each review to vectors, which are merged to form a feature set representation.
 Our model categorizes reviews as positive, neutral, or negative, outputted as 3-element vectors ([1, 0, 0], [0, 1, 0], and [0, 0,1], respectively) from a linear layer.
 Based on the loss between these outputs and the correct sentiment labels, the model is optimized to predict correctly.

 The sentiment analysis model may use a convolutional neural network (CNN).
 Previous work has shown that deep learning [2][4] and CNN’s [1] can be successfully applied to natural language processing tasks.
 The final layer of the network is a softmax layer with three neurons, with the output of each corresponding to the probability that the given input review is positive, neutral, or negative.

+TODO: What tools/library we used (Keras)

 TODO: Why we picked this model architecture